UW-Stevens Point offers planetarium shows Sunday and Monday evenings

 For the City Times

-STEVENS POINT — From myths to magnetism, take a closer look at the northern lights in a show at the University of Wisconsin-Stevens Point’s Allen F. Blocher Planetarium.
+STEVENS POINT — Discover secrets of the stars in the sky in a show at the University of Wisconsin-Stevens Point’s Allen F. Blocher Planetarium.

-On Monday evenings, the “Night Sky” planetarium program is offered at 8 p.m. to look in detail at objects in the current spring night sky.
-These programs begin April 1.
+On Monday evenings of Nov.
+5, 12 and 19, the “Night Sky” program is offered at 8 p.m. in the planetarium to look in detail at objects in the current night sky.

 Planetarium seating is first come, first served for up to 55 people.
 Groups of 15 or more may schedule a special showing of any planetarium program by calling 715-346-2208 or completing an online request form at www.uwsp.edu/physastr/plan_obs.
 There is a cost of $25 per group for these presentations.